Stortinget station: Facilities

 Stortinget has four platforms.
 Most regular trains which travel through the city center use the main platforms which were formerly used only for trains on the western side of the network.
 At each side is a platform for trains from the east terminating at Stortinget.
-Before the lines were joined together these platforms were used by all trains on the eastern part of the network, but they are now used mainly for extra trains on lines 2 and 3 running Stortinget-Mortensrud (Line 3) and Stortinget-Ellingsrudåsen (Line 2).A loop which passes underneath the main track connects the two side platforms, allowing the trains to turn without having to reverse direction.
+Before the lines were joined these platforms were used by all trains on the eastern part of the network, but they are now used mainly for extra trains on lines 2 and 3 running Stortinget-Mortensrud (Line 3) and Stortinget-Ellingsrudåsen (Line 2).A loop which passes underneath the main track connects the two side platforms, allowing the trains to turn without having to reverse direction.
 The stations Øvre Slottsgate and Tinghuset of the Oslo tramway are close to the station entrances making it possible to transfer to all the tramway lines for example Line 13.

 Service

 Stortinget is served by all five lines of the Oslo Metro.
 The station is considered the heart of the system, and is 'kilometer marker zero' for measuring all distances.
 All services have a 15-minute headway.
 The metro is operated by Oslo T-banedrift on contract with Ruter.

 The trams running through Grensen and Pilestredet serve the tram stop Tinghuset (the courthouse) next to one of the Metro entrances.
 The stop is served by lines 17, 18 and 19 of the Oslo Tramway.
 Westwards, line 17 and 18 operate along the Ullevål Hageby Line to Rikshospitalet; travel time is 16 minutes.
 Line 19 branches off onto the Homansbyen Line to Majorstuen.
 Eastwards, line 19 operates via Bjørvika to Ljabru.
 Line 17 operates via Sinsen to Grefsen, with a travel time of 17 minutes.
-Line 18 operates to Grefsen via the Grünerløkka-Torshov Line, with a travel time of 24 minutes. Øvre Slottsgate is also next to one of the Metro entrances.
+Line 18 operates to Grefsen via the Grünerløkka–Torshov Line, with a travel time of 24 minutes. Øvre Slottsgate is also next to one of the Metro entrances.
 The stop is served by lines 11, 12 and 13.
 Westwards, Line 11 operate along the Briskeby Line to Majorstuen.
 Line 12 branches off and run via Aker Brygge in the Vika Line and operate along the Frogner Line to Majorstuen.
 Line 13 runs via the Skøyen Line to Lilleaker and Bekkestua.
-Eastwards, lines 11 and 12 runs via the Grünerløkka - Torshov Line to Kjelsås.
+Eastwards, lines 11 and 12 runs via the Grünerløkka–Torshov Line to Kjelsås.
 Line 13 runs via the Bjørvika Line and the Ekerberg Line to Ljabru.
 Oslo Tramway is operated by Oslo Sporvognsdrift on contract with Ruter.